 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-The encryption imagined by Mary Stuart uses a correspondence between letters (but also words) and symbols.
-The complete alphabet is regularly changed but kept secret between her and its correspondents.
+The complete alphabet (also called the nomenclator) was regularly changed but kept secret between her and her correspondents.

-The best known of the alphabets is the one used during the Babington plot, led by Sir Anthony Babington, which aimed to kill Queen Elizabeth I so that Mary Queen of Scots could take the throne.
-An intercepted message used this alphabet (these are the characters that are the most common on the Internet):
+The most famous alphabet is the one used in the Babington Plot, led by Sir Anthony Babington, which aimed to kill Queen Elizabeth I so that Mary Stuart could take the throne.
+This is the alphabet proposed on this page:

-The alphabet contains 5 blank characters that can be used as space or word separator (this makes the frequency analysis more complex).
+The alphabet contains 5 blank characters that can be used as decoys or word separators (which complicates frequency analysis).

 Mary Stuart (or Mary I of Scotland) was born December 8, 1542 (and died February 8, 1587) was the Queen of Scotland from 1542 to 1567 and Queen consort of France between 1559 and 1560.